mendix/docs/content/studio-how-to/pages-how-to-configure-form.md

 <img src="attachments/pages-how-to-configure-form/inspection-report-list.png" style="zoom:50%;" />

-You would like the **Details** button in this list to open a pop-up page showing the details of the selected report and its check list items.
+You would like the **Details** button in this list to open a pop-up page showing the details of the selected report and a table with check list questions related to this report.

 ## 2 Prerequisites